Simple real-time data replication implementations!

 The premise for this blog is an to attempt to give you, the DBA, a visual on the ease of implementing HVR.
 With the DBA as a deciding factor in choosing a software to solve their real-time data replication needs.
 Here is a question a DBA may consider asking the replication software vendor:

-1. Prepping your source systems to accept HVR.
-Quick start guide provided to both active and trial customers.
+1. Prep your source systems to accept HVR.
+A Quick Start Guide is provided to both active and trial customers.
 NOTE: This includes creating HVR OS user and HVRHUB db user.
 5 min per source – 3 min per targets

-2. Installing HVR Software 3 min per node (per node is if applicable)
+2. Installing HVR Software 3 min per node (if applicable)

 3. Configure replication using the HVR GUI

-- Connecting to your HVR HUB (schema or db)
+- Connect to your HVR HUB (schema or db)

 - HVR Replication – Start CDC (HVR Software doesn’t care if your system is live)

-- HVR Compare – To prove you’re systems are synchronized.
-10 min
+- HVR Compare – To prove your systems are synchronized—10 min

 4. DONE!
 Note: (bullets 3j and 3l are relative to the size of your data, the actual value will be supplied post QA benchmarking.)

 Don’t believe it?
-Watch this video to see HVR explain in just about 10 minutes how to set up Oracle to SQL Server replication.
+Watch this video to see an HVR expert explain how to set up Oracle to SQL Server replication in minutes.